MysteryPancake/Houdini-Fun/Sound.md

 #### Panning

 Panning is great for separating elements in a mix, directly controlling the left/right balance.
-It's harder to implement than you'd think, since music sounds quieter when only heard from one ear.
+It's harder to make than you'd think, because music sounds quieter when only heard from one ear.

 To compensate, most software like [FL Studio](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/songsettings_settings.htm) uses a circular panning law.
 It boosts everything up to 3 dB away from the center.